 that calls to parties with the authority to override the presentation restriction indication (e.g. emergency services) shall always present the network validated OI/CLI when available.
 If available and allowed by national regulation, user provided information may also be presented even if the OI/CLI is considered by the terminating operator to be invalid;

-that originating, transit, or terminating operators/service providers should block any call or restrict OI/CLI presentation where it can reasonably assume that the OI/CLI presented is invalid(e.g. fictitious, non-assigned) or where the calling party is not authorised to use the number.
+that originating, transit, or terminating operators/service providers should block any call ,restrict OI/CLI presentation, or, where technically feasible, warn the end-user where it can reasonably be assumed that the OI/CLI presented is missing, invalid, or fraudulent as defined in ECC Report 360

 Note:

-Please check the Office documentation database https://www.ecodocdb.dk for the up to date position on the implementation of this and other ECC Recommendations.
+Please check the ECO Documentation Database https://docdb.cept.org/for the up to date position on the implementation of this and other ECC Recommendations.